vikasshukhla/ott-movie-lobby-api/README.md

-# ott-movie-lobby-api
+# movie-lobby-api
-API for moive lobby for OTT platform
+  API for a movie lobby for OTT applications